haziq-exe/TikTokAutoUploader/README.md

 - **Maximize your reach:** Add popular sounds and effective hashtags that work to boost visibility.
 - **Stay compliant:** Built-in copyright checks to avoid unforeseen takedowns.
 - **Convenient scheduling:** Post at the right time, even when you're away.
+- **Much faster than manually uploading:** Drastically reduce the time you need to upload videos, just click one button and be done much quicker!

 ## 🛠 Dependencies